nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

 Complete the following steps to update the firmware:

 1. Open the `Nordic Thingy:53 Downloads`_ page.
 #.
-Go to :guilabel:`Precompiled application firmware`, and download the latest version.
+Go to the **Precompiled application firmware** section, and download the latest version.
 #.
 Extract the zip file to a location of your choice.

    The :file:`CONTENTS.txt` file in the extracted folder contains the location and names of the different firmware images.